 As shown in figure 23a the configuration state is structured into ALL-ENTITY-STATES, ALL-PORT-STATES, TC-VERDICT, DONE and KILLED.
 ALL-ENTITY-STATES represents the states of all instantiated test components during the execution of a test case.
 The first element of ALL-ENTITY-STATES is the reference to the MTC of the configuration.
 ALL-PORT-STATES describes the states of the different ports.
-TC-VERDICT stores the actual global test verdict of a test case, DONE is a list of all currently stopped test components during test case execution and KILLED is a list of all terminated test components during test case execution.
+TC-VERDICT stores the actual global test verdict of a test case.
+DONE and KILLED are lists of component-verdict-states (CVS_i).
+A component verdict state denotes a stopped or killed component together with its local verdict at the point in time when the component was stopped or killed.